Day(s)

 About this award:

-Nominations are encouraged from across the property sector from individuals who have been integral to the success of the Oxfordshire property market over a period of time and have not just been a one-hit-wonder, so to speak.
-They must be able to demonstrate not only personal success in their business but also show evidence of helping to fulfill the goals and aspirations of their colleagues.
-When submitting a Leader for this award, we will be looking for abilities beyond the call of the normal working day, especially relevant over the past difficult 12 months.
+Nominations are encouraged from across the property sector from individuals, or teams, who have been integral to the success of the Oxfordshire property market over a period of time and have not just been a one-hit-wonder, so to speak.
+For individuals, they must be able to demonstrate not only personal success in their business but also show evidence of helping to fulfil the goals and aspirations of their colleagues.
+For the Team award, the Judges will be looking for a company team effort beyond the call of the normal working day, especially relevant over the past few years.

-For this award, a list of submissions will be generated to the Judges and the winner will be announced in the final presentation of the evening by the joint chair of the judges, Nigel Tipple and Matthew Battle.
+For this award, a list of submissions will be generated to the Judges and the winner will be announced in the final presentation of the evening by the joint chair of the judges, Tom Bridgman and Matthew Battle.

 Sponsored by: TBC